-- Federal Agency Name: National Institute of Standards and Technology (NIST), United States Department of Commerce (DoC) - Funding Opportunity Title: Award Competitions for Hollings Manufacturing Extension Partnership (MEP) Centers in the States of Colorado, Connecticut, Indiana, Michigan, New Hampshire, North Carolina, Oregon, Tennessee, Texas and Virginia - Announcement Type: Initial - Funding Opportunity Number: 2014-NIST-MEP-01 - Catalog of Federal Domestic Assistance (CFDA) Number: 11.611, Manufacturing Extension Partnership - Dates: Electronic applications must be received no later than 11:59 p.m.
-Eastern Time on Wednesday, October 15, 2014.
+- Federal Agency Name: National Institute of Standards and Technology (NIST), United States Department of Commerce (DoC) - Funding Opportunity Title: Award Competitions for Hollings Manufacturing Extension Partnership (MEP) Centers in the States of Alaska, Idaho, Illinois, Minnesota, New Jersey, New York, Ohio, Oklahoma, Utah, Washington, West Virginia and Wisconsin - Announcement Type: Initial - Funding Opportunity Number: 2015-NIST-MEP-01 - Catalog of Federal Domestic Assistance (CFDA) Number: 11.611, Manufacturing Extension Partnership - Dates: Electronic applications must be received no later than 11:59 p.m.
+Eastern Time on Monday, June 1, 2015.
 Paper applications will not be accepted.
 Applications received after the deadline will not be reviewed or considered.
-The approximate start date for awards under this Federal Funding Opportunity (FFO) is expected to be July 1, 2015.

-When developing your submission timeline, keep in mind that a free annual registration process in the electronic System for Award Management (SAM) (see Section VI.2.b. of this FFO takes on average fourteen (14) business days for new registrations, and between seven (7) and ten (10) business days for renewal registrations.
-The SAM registration process will likely take more time if problems are encountered.
-Also, please keep in mind that applicants using Grants.gov will receive a series of receipts over a period of up to two (2) business days before learning via a validation or rejection whether a Federal agency's electronic system has received its application.
-Please note that a federal assistance award cannot be issued if the designated recipient's registration in the System for Award Management (SAM.gov) is not current at the time of the award.

-Application Submission: Applications must be submitted electronically through www.Grants.gov.
-NIST will not accept applications submitted by mail, facsimile, or by email.
-See Section IV. in the Full Announcement Text of this FFO.
+The approximate start date for awards under this FFO is expected to be January 1, 2016. - When developing your submission timeline, keep in mind that (1) a free annual registration process in the electronic System for Award Management (SAM) (see Section IV.3) may take between three and five business days or as long as more than two weeks, and (2) applicants using Grants.gov will receive a series of receipts over a period of up to two business days before learning via a validation or rejection whether a Federal agency's electronic system has received its application.
+Please note that a federal assistance award cannot be issued if the designated recipient's registration in the System for Award Management (SAM.gov) is not current at the time of the award. - Application Submission: Applications must be submitted electronically through www.Grants.gov.
+NIST will not accept applications submitted by mail, facsimile, or by e-mail.
+See Sections IV.b.(1)., IV.b.(2)., and IV.b.(7). in the Full Announcement Text of this FFO.